dlhart/ScoreKeeper/README.md

 # ScoreKeeper
-A web application for keeping score during a card game, etc.
+A web application for keeping score during a card game, etc. created by [Dustin Hart](https://designsrdu.com).

 ## Synopsis